 Health benefits of the elder plant include naturally improving sinus issues, nerve pain, inflammation, chronic fatigue, allergies, constipation and even cancer.
 When used within the first 48 hours of onset of symptoms, the extract may even help relieve and shorten the duration of cold and flu symptoms as well.
 For this reason, the government actually employed the use of elderberry to fight the flu during the 1995 Panama flu epidemic.

 So does elderberry syrup really work?
 What exactly does it do?
 And how can you use it to promote better health?
-Here’s what you need to know.
+Here’s what you need to know, including its many benefits.

 What Is Elderberry?